benfertig/timestamper/README.md

 ```
 conda activate
 ```
 Once you have typed the above command, ensure that your *Terminal* command prefix reads "(base)".
 It may be the case that you will only need to type the above command once.
 You will know this is the case if any subsequent *Terminal* windows you open automatically contain "(base)" in their command prefix.
-Unfortunately, it may be that "(base)" does not appear in your *Terminal* command prefix whenever you open a new *Terminal* window, in which case you will need to retype the above command in every new *Terminal* window you open (until, at the very least, you have finished following along with this README, and even then, ensuring that "(base)" appears in your *Terminal* command prefix is really only necessary when you plan on entering a *conda*/*pip*/*python* command).<br />
+Unfortunately, it may be that "(base)" does not appear in your *Terminal* command prefix whenever you open a new *Terminal* window, in which case you will need to retype the above command in every new *Terminal* window you open (until, at the very least, you have finished following along with this README, and even then, ensuring that "(base)" appears in your *Terminal* command prefix is really only necessary when you plan on entering a command that starts with "conda", "pip" or "python").<br />

 ### Run from source on Mac
 #### Install Tkmacosx